-I usually use a foundation brush to blend my makeup.
-The thick, dense yet malleable bristles make it easy to achieve an almost airbrushed finish.
+I usually use the Clé de Peau Beauté High Coverage Foundation Brush, £60, to blend my makeup.
+It's pricy but the thick, dense yet malleable bristles make it the best brush I've tried for achieving an almost airbrushed finish.
+It can even be used to apply blush and bronzer.
 It would usually take a real innovation to convince me to try something different but in the name of Beauty In A Tik, I dusted off my jade roller.

 I like my base to be light and undetectable so instead of slathering my skin with foundation like the TikTokers, I applied a couple of pumps (my usual amount) to the back of my hand, dipped in the tool and got rolling.
 This was not the way to go: it felt a bit like painting a wall.
 I expected the foundation to blend seamlessly over my skin like it did for the TikTokers but it felt like a chore — and it was incredibly patchy.
 Still, I persisted, applying more and more foundation as I rolled.
 It's fair to say that the roller didn't absorb any product like a brush or sponge would but I ended up using so much more makeup just to reach a passable result.
 Thinking I'd got it entirely wrong, the next day I applied foundation directly to my skin instead and got rolling again.
 But it still took me a good while to accomplish anything that resembled my normal look.